Celoka/post-it-app/README.md

 Prerequisite:

-Install:
+For the application environment, the following should be installed:
-body-parser
+* body-parser
-eslint
+* eslint
-express
+* express
-firebase
+* firebase
-firebase-admin
+* firebase-admin
-webpack
+* webpack
-webpack-dev-server
+* webpack-dev-server
-Babel
+* Babel
-Houndci
+* Houndci
-Node js
+* Node js

 #Test

-npm start
+* npm start